Efficient Scene Modeling via Structure-Aware and Region-Prioritized 3D Gaussians: Experiments

-\textbf{Qualitative Results.} The qualitative results of the \textit{bicycle} and \textit{truck} scenes are displayed as rendered images in Fig. \ref{fig:qual}.
-These results align well with the quantitative findings provided in Table \ref{tab:quant}.
-Notably, all Mini-Splatting-based algorithms, our MSv2, MSv2-D, Mini-Splatting, and Mini-Splatting-D, demonstrate improved visual performance over the baseline 3DGS-accel, particularly on the \textit{bicycle} scan, where foreground regions display fewer blurry artifacts.
-This improvement stems from the foundational densification and simplification modules shared among these Mini-Splatting algorithms, such as depth reinitialization.
-The performance drop from MSv2-D to MSv2 mainly affects background regions, due to Mini-Splatting simplification that balances the number of Gaussians and rendering quality.
-Additional qualitative examples of background artifacts are provided in the appendix.
-In summary, compared to 3DGS-accel, MSv2 achieves similar qualitative results with substantial speed gains, while MSv2-D offers significant improvements in rendering outcomes without extending the optimization time.
-These findings underscore the effectiveness of our proposed Mini-Splatting2.
+\textbf{Qualitative Results.} The qualitative results for \textit{bicycle} and \textit{truck} are presented as rendered images in Fig.~\ref{fig:qual}.
+These results are consistent with the quantitative findings reported in Table \ref{tab:quant}.
+All of our models, MSv2, MSv2-D, Mini-Splatting, and Mini-Splatting-D, show improved performance over the baseline 3DGS-accel, particularly in the \textit{bicycle} scan, where foreground regions exhibit fewer blurry artifacts.
+These improvements can be attributed to the adaptive Gaussian organization module, which is incorporated across all Mini-Splatting variants.

+Furthermore, it is clear that Mini-Splatting-D and MSv2-D demonstrate superior rendering quality, effectively preserving fine-grained scene details.
+In contrast, Mini-Splatting and MSv2 maintain competitive visual performance while significantly reducing the number of Gaussians.
+The slight performance drop observed from Mini-Splatting-D to Mini-Splatting, and from MSv2-D to MSv2, primarily affects background regions.
+This can be attributed to the simplification strategy, which intentionally trades off marginal visual fidelity for greater compactness and memory efficiency.

+In summary, compared to 3DGS-accel, our proposed MSv2 achieves comparable visual quality while substantially reducing both the number of Gaussians and optimization time.
+Meanwhile, MSv2-D further enhances rendering quality without incurring additional optimization cost.
+These results collectively highlight the effectiveness of our proposed models in achieving a favorable balance between compact representation and fast optimization of Gaussians, thereby enabling efficient and high-quality 3D scene modeling.

-\textbf{Resource Consumption.} As shown in Table \ref{tab:resource}, we present the resource consumption results for our algorithm, including the final and peak number of Gaussians during optimization, training time, and peak GPU memory usage.
-Note that this experiment is specifically designed for limited-resource scenarios, thus source data is loaded into CPU memory, which slightly slows down training compared to Table~\ref{tab:quant}.
+\textbf{Resource Consumption.} We also present the resource consumption results of our algorithm, including the final and peak number of Gaussians during optimization, training time, and peak GPU memory usage, as summarized in Table \ref{tab:resource}.
+Peak memory consumption is measured using \texttt{torch.cuda.max\_memory\_allocated()}.
+Notably, this experiment is conducted under limited-resource conditions, where source data is loaded into CPU memory, resulting in a slight slowdown in training compared to Table~\ref{tab:quant}.

+For outdoor scenes, Mini-Splatting-D, despite utilizing a larger number of Gaussians, exhibits similar training time and memory consumption as 3DGS, thanks to our strategy of constraining SH coefficients during densification.
+Furthermore, Mini-Splatting, with its sparser Gaussian representation, significantly accelerates training while reducing peak memory usage.
+MSv2, however, incurs an increase in GPU memory consumption compared to Mini-Splatting due to the precomputed visibility, although this increase remains affordable.